About the workshop

 The workshop will:

-• Familiarise you with the process of culture change that may be needed to treat citizens as valued customers
+• Familiarise you with the process of culture change that may be needed to enhance the treatment of citizens as valued customers

 • Introduce you to a range of tools and techniques for gathering data on customer concerns and requirements